OpenLiberty/ci.gradle/docs/libertyPackage.md

 Package a Liberty server.

-The `libertyPackage` task is used to create a ZIP or JAR archive of your Liberty runtime and server.
+The `libertyPackage` task is used to create a ZIP, TAR, TAR.GZ or JAR archive of your Liberty runtime and server.
-Starting with WebSphere Liberty 8.5.5.9, it is possible to package a server into an executable jar file by setting the include parameter to runnable.
+In Open Liberty and WebSphere Liberty versions since 8.5.5.9, it is possible to package a server into an executable jar file by setting the `include` parameter to `runnable`.
 The created JAR file can be executed using the `java -jar` command.

 ### dependsOn
 `libertyPackage` depends on `installLiberty`.